Fall Foliage Tracker for Rochester, Monroe County, Finger Lakes, beyond

 It’s one of the best reasons to live in New York: the burst of fall color.
 Take a tour with us on this page to follow John Kucko and his autumnal adventures.

 Think you have some good color suggestions?
-Comment on John’s Facebook page!
+Comment on John’s Facebook page, our Facebook, or on our Twitter.

 Additionally, “I Love NY” — New York State’s official tourism site — puts together their fall guide, along with suggestions, tips for viewing, and other data.